 Provides information on addressing gendered violence in the workplace.

 Information on workplace support for public sector employees experiencing family and domestic violence.

 Family and domestic violence and technology

 Technology can be an important way to connect with family, friends and community.
-Unfortunately technology can also be used as a tool of abuse by perpetrators seeking to stalk and abuse women.
+Unfortunately technology can also be used by perpetrators seeking to stalk and abuse women.

 See the WA FDV Referral Guide 2016 for further information and contact details for specialist family and domestic violence and other related service providers.